corda/corda-docs-portal/content/en/platform/corda/4.10/enterprise/flow-state-machines.md

 {{< /note >}}

+#### Two Phase Finality

+As of Corda 4.11 the finality protocol has changed to improve resilience and recoverability.

+`FinalityFlow` will now:
+- record the transaction locally without a notary signature.
+- broadcast the un-notarised transaction to other participants (for recording)
+- send the transaction to the chosen notary and obtain a signature if the transaction is valid
+- finalise the transaction locally with the notary signature
+- broadcast the notary signatyre to other participants (for finalisation)

+`ReceiveFinalityFlow` will now:
+- receive and record the un-notarised transaction locally
+- await receipt of the notary signature
+- finalise the transaction locally with the notary signature

+Additional flow transaction recovery metadata is stored upon recording the un-notarised transaction such that it can be recovered should anything go wrong after this point at either the flow initiator or receiver's side.

+See [FinalityFlow Recovery](finality-flow-recovery.md) for details on how to use recovery RPC operations and associated Node Shell commands to recover from failure scenarios.

 #### Finalizing transactions with only one participant

 In some cases, transactions will only have one participant, the initiator.
 In these instances, there are no other